itsneufox/installation_openmp_ubuntu/README.md

 ## Introduction

 Welcome!
 This repository contains a comprehensive guide on installing an open.mp server.<br>
-Whether you're a beginner or just looking to refresh your knowledge, this tutorial has something for you.
+Whether you're a beginner or just looking to refresh your knowledge, this guide has something for you.

 ## Prerequisites
-Before starting this tutorial, you should have:
+Before starting this guide, you should have:
 - A machine running Ubuntu (20.04 or later recommended);
 - Filezilla or WinSCP for file transfers;
 - PuTTY or your hosting SSH solution;